valboz/RTModel/README.md

 In the directory [events](events) we provide some microlensing data on which you may practise with `RTModel`.

+A Jupyter notebook for quick start-up is also available in the [jupyter](jupyter) folder.

 ## License
 `RTModel` is freely available to the community under the GNU Lesser General Public License Version 3 included in this repository.